 Heart disease in Woman

 All women face the threat of heart disease.
-Although heart disease may often be thought as a problem for men, it is also the most common cause of death for also.
+Although heart disease may often be thought as a problem for men, it is also the most common cause of death for women also.
 Cardiovascular disease continues to be the leading cause of death among women accounting for ≈1 of every 3 female deaths.
 According to the current research, by the year 2035, more than 130 million adults in the US population (45.1%) are forecasted to have some form of CVD.
-Thus, Cardiac Conferences and cardiac Nursing Congress initiates the steps for becoming aware of symptoms and risks unique to women, as well as eating a heart-healthy diet and exercising, which can help protect people especially women.
+Thus, Cardiac Conferences and cardiac Nursing congress initiates the steps for becoming aware of symptoms and risks unique to women, as well as eating a heart-healthy diet and exercising, which can help protect people especially women.

 - Track 1-1 Diabetes

 - Track 4-4 Inactivity

 - Track 6-6 Certain chemotherapy drugs and radiation therapy for cancer